ahgroup/DSAIRM/auxilliary/to-do.md

 What influences model results
 * COMPLETELY DONE Model variants - the impact of model formulation
-* DONE U/S and LHS with basic bacteria model - provide ranges for parameters and distributions
+* COMPLETELY DONE U/S and LHS with basic bacteria model - provide ranges for parameters and distributions
 * DONE stochastic virus model, also run deterministic for comparison